Hero Image

 • Meta-Major Onboarding & Career Advising

-Meta-Major Advising & Onboarding Committee – Leads: Jhona Gibson, Director of Advising; Bill Turner, Associate Professor, Communications, Graphic Design and Fine Arts and Curriculum Chair
+Meta-Major Advising & Onboarding Committee – Leads: Jhona Gipson, Director of Advising; Bill Turner, Associate Professor, Communications, Graphic Design and Fine Arts and Curriculum Chair

 Scope: Designs and implements purpose-driven onboarding models and academic advising structures aligned with students’ career and academic goals.